Thousands Will Kick off Summer at Major Science Festival June 11th

 “There is a bit of magic in science and there is a lot of science in magic,” said Barney Michel, president of the APG Discovery Center, which is hosting the event.
 “We want to bring the magic of science to everyone in northeastern Maryland and to see how science makes our lives better in everyday ways.”

-He added, “This is our first year and we expect it to be a spectacular event on May 9, but our bigger vision is for the Magic of Science Festival to be the premiere science festival in the country… right here in Harford County.”
+He added, “We expect it to be a spectacular event on , but our bigger vision is for the Magic of Science Festival to be the premiere science festival in the country… right here in Harford County.”

 The Magic of Science Fair and Festival is hosted by the APG Discovery Center, which when completed, will be a 25,000-SF science center located in Harford County.
 The APG Discovery Center will be an interactive space designed to give visitors a glimpse into the future of technology.